CroucampCC/Cyber-Cadet-Threat-Defender/README.md

-# Cyber Cadet – A Serious Game for Cybersecurity Awareness
+# Cyber Cadet: Threat Defender – A simumlation based serious game for cybersecurity Awareness

 **Cyber Cadet** is a serious game developed as part of a Master’s research project at the
 School of Computer Science and Information Systems, North-West University (South Africa).